Make your home resilient

 Grow your own vegetables for Eggs Hilton with corn on the cob.

 Whether politicians have the wherewithal to ring in the changes demanded to transform our world for the common good remains to be seen; most of us I think are doubtful.
-Unsurpassed greed, gross-incompetence and the destruction of the Earth are reshaping everything that was familiar and loved.
+Unsurpassed greed, gross-incompetence and the destruction of the Earth are reshaping everything that was once familiar and loved.
 There are not too many statesmen out there.

 Does that leave us depressed, wringing our hands in despair and wailing about our lot?
 Perhaps not, I would urge.
-But let us assume that everything is going to become more difficult and it is time to make our homes resilient in the face of the new-order and an uncertain future.
+But let us assume that everything is going to become more difficult; it is time to make our homes resilient in the face of the new-order and an uncertain future.

 A world recession is likely and even another Great Depression is not out of the question.
-The war in Eastern Europe simply confirms that food is going to become scarcer and expensive; and fossil-fuels a lot more costly.
+The war in Eastern Europe simply confirms that food is going to become scarcer and expensive; and fossil fuels a lot more costly.
 The stock markets are already on a roller-coaster.

 Oddly in South Africa we have perhaps a small advantage; the writing has been on the wall for all to view and many of us I am sure have already been considering how to survive in a fallen world.
-Certainly, though we knew it not, for the last ten-years we personally have been preparing ourselves and our home for this unknown but foreseen future.

 Grow your own fruit for your breakfast.